[Podcast] A Review of Rand Fishkin's Book "Lost and Founder"

 In his book "Lost and Founder", Rand Fishkin chronicles his journey leading Moz.com from the early days, through raising ~$30 million from investors, to ultimately leaving the company he founded.

-In this episode, Nicole and Jon discuss what resonating the most for them after reading the book and their thoughts on Rand's idea of a "startup cheat code" based on our experience in the startup world.
+In this episode, Nicole and Jon discuss what resonated the most with them after reading the book.
+They discuss their thoughts on Rand's "startup cheat code" and how that did/didn't align with their experiences in the startup world.

 One idea that stood out to us was the concept of a "startup cheat code".

-Rand's best advice for starting a company is to solve a problem you have yourself, that's the cheat code.
+Rand's best advice for starting a company is to solve a problem you have yourself.
+That's the cheat code.
 This way you know what to build early on and have the validation of at least an audience of one.
 We can echo this sentiment because our platform is built to solve problems our team saw first hand in our careers.
-Early on especially, this was a huge advantage when building new features.
+Early on, this was a huge advantage when building new features.

 Other concepts, ideas and events of the book we discussed:

 We commend Rand for his "painfully honest guide to the startup world."
 It can't be easy to describe in detail some of the toughest moments of your life.
-Will be fascinating to follow the journey of Rand's new company SparkToro and see how he adjusts.
+It will be fascinating to follow the journey of Rand's new company SparkToro and see how he adjusts.